teepha/eCommerce-react/README.md

 The UI is based primarily on Material UI.
 Tailwind CSS is used for grids and responsiveness.
 Other thatn that, custom styling is used.
 The theming is quite an advanced structure in itself.
 The Layout and Theme is selected based on the route.
 This can be seen in th "layouts" directory in the "src" directory.
 All Icons are SVG or Font Icons so scaling should not be an issue.

-## Functions Completed

-* Auth - Login and Register
-* List Products - Based on Selection of Department and Category
-* Add to Cart
-* View Product and Ratings - Add a Rating - Displayed rating is calculated based on all ratings of the product
-* Cart calculates total.
-On update, the server is called and the UI is updated in real time
-* Complete payment using Stripe

 ## Scripts to Note